 The fold-down swim ladder makes it easy to get in and out of the water during those perfect days at anchor.

-The reliable Yanmar 3YM30 27HP engine has been regularly serviced and runs smoothly, providing plenty of power for motoring in and out of the harbor or when wind conditions aren’t favorable.
-Note that the hour meter shows 394.7 hours, however, the boat’s maintenance log shows that the hour meter was changed out with 2100 hours on the engine.
+The reliable Yanmar 3YM30 27HP engine - installed in 2010 - has been regularly serviced and runs smoothly, providing plenty of power for motoring in and out of the harbor or when wind conditions aren’t favorable.
+Note that the hour meter shows 394.7 hours.
+However, the boat’s maintenance log shows that the hour meter was changed out with 2100 hours on the engine.
 Thus, the 2494 hour count.

 This Pacific Seacraft also comes with a 9 ft West Marine RIB dinghy and a 3.5 HP Tohatsu OB motor that was new in 2023.